Creating a Self-Signed ECDSA SSL Certificate Using OpenSSL

 }

 But how can we “impersonate” the server’s IP when we connect from home?
-The easiest solution would be to use to the SOCKS proxy provided by SSH.
+The easiest solution would be to use the SOCKS proxy provided by SSH.

 ssh user@server.com -D 1080

 This method can be used to secure all kinds of sensitive applications.
-We could have achieved the same thing by using a VPN, but it’s more hassle to setup compared to SSH which is available on any server.
+We could have achieved the same thing by using a VPN, but it’s more hassle to set up compared to SSH, which is available on any server.

 Manually Install SSL Certificate in Android Jelly Bean

 Apparently it’s pretty easy, but there are some pitfalls.
-The first step is to export the certificate as a DER encoded X.509 certificate.
-This can be done using Firefox (on a PC) by clicking on the SSL’s lock sign in the address bar, More Information -> View Certificate -> Details -> Export.
-The exported certificate needs to be saved on the root directory of the internal storage of the phone, with *.cer extension (or *.crt).
+The first step is to export the certificate as a DER-encoded X.509 certificate.
+This can be done using Firefox (on a PC) by clicking the SSL lock icon in the address bar, then More Information -> View Certificate -> Details -> Export.
+The exported certificate needs to be saved in the root directory of the phone’s internal storage, with a *.cer extension (or *.crt).
 Other extensions will not work.

-Afterwards, on the phone, click on “Install from device storage” under Settings->Security->Credential Storage.
-If you did everything as you should at the previous step, it will display the certificate name, and ask you to confirm its installation.
-If you’ve exported the certificate as the wrong format, gave it the wrong extension or placed it somewhere else than the root of the internal storage, it will display the following error:
+Afterward, on the phone, click on “Install from device storage” under Settings -> Security -> Credential Storage.
+If you did everything correctly in the previous step, it will display the certificate name and ask you to confirm its installation.
+If you’ve exported the certificate in the wrong format, given it the wrong extension, or placed it somewhere other than the root of the internal storage, it will display the following error:

 No certificate file found in USB storage

-If you see it, just make sure you are exporting the certificate correctly and saving it at the right place.
+If you see it, just make sure you are exporting the certificate correctly and saving it in the right place.

-More details: Work with certificates (Geared towards Galaxy Nexus, but should apply to any Android 4.0 and above.
+More details: Work with certificates (geared toward the Galaxy Nexus, but should apply to any Android 4.0 and above).

 Updated Aug 2015: Fixed a broken link.

-Some Thoughts About Android’s Full Disk Encryption
+Some Thoughts About Android’s Full-Disk Encryption

 Enabling the full disk encryption.

-Continue reading Some Thoughts About Android’s Full Disk Encryption
+Continue reading Some Thoughts About Android’s Full-Disk Encryption

 Security Vulnerabilities in the Imagin Photo Gallery